 Lose your fear and support startups and smaller nonprofit organizations.
 Younger generations are – and will be – driving much of the social change ahead.
 We need to trust and encourage them.
 But also, younger generations need to engage older citizens and tap their knowledge and enthusiasm for social good, as well as their charitable donations.
 Together we can change the world for the better.

 Bridges make connections possible.
 Bridges facilitate the crossing of people, “from one side to the other.”
-Shown is the breathtaking Pennybacker Bridge, a “through-arch bridge” located on the west side of Austin in the scenic hill country.
-Click on the photograph to learn more about it.
+Shown below is the breathtaking Pennybacker Bridge, a “through-arch bridge” located on the west side of Austin in the scenic hill country.

 I have always thought of nonprofit fundraisers as “bridges” between their organizations and donors.
 Development professionals must constantly make connections and translate their nonprofit’s mission and needs to individuals, families, foundations, corporations and governments in such a way that funding is provided.

 Nonprofit programmatic staff and some board members sometimes lack the skills (or the inclination) to speak with potential donors, and often they do not enjoy asking for financial support.
 This is where development staff shine, of course.